 IoT-based smart home automation is one of the basic applications in this field.
 Intelligent algorithms grant household appliances and devices a certain level of autonomy and provide them with situation-based decision-making capabilities.

 Thus, a smart fridge can decide to reorder groceries online, and window blinders adjust to the daylight change and let just as much natural light to make the residents feel comfortable.
 As a result, this level of home automation makes our lives easier and still leaves the main control in our hands.

 Systems like August lock or TP-Link camera for household security are the usual part of a connected home kit.
 Enhanced security is a smart home benefit IoT adopters favor the most.
 However, smart locks and surveillance cameras are not the only tools to improve the security of households.

 Today, IoT monitoring systems for households are able to detect power surges, recognize leakages using water or gas sensors, warn about dangerous air pollution and send timely notifications to prevent complications or even a catastrophe.

 By the way, we have been working on an IoT system for energy consumption monitoring that helps households save tons of money on electricity bills and reduce their carbon footprint.
 Are you building a monitoring system for smart homes?
-Contact our team if you need help on your IoT project.
+Contact our team if you need help with software design and development on your project.